The Coorong

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The Coorong has seven active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively offer 40 weekly passenger trips.
-The accessibility of these services is limited, with residents typically located 14663 meters from the nearest stop.
+The Coorong has six active public transport stops.
+These are served by two different routes offering a total of twenty-four weekly passenger trips.
+Transport access is limited, with residents typically residing 14663 meters from the nearest stop.
+Most residents commute outward daily.
+Car usage dominates at 87%, while 10% walk.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport